hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 js: "No"
 banner_imag1: "/assets/img/caseStudy/xpe-Banner.jpg"
 banner-Head: "Extreme Performance engg."
-banner-cnt: "Simplified order visibility for BizOps and Sales"
+banner-cnt: "Measuring application performance and engineering insights for production readiness"

-box-Head1: "65,000"
+box-Head1: "187"
-box-para1: "Agents, Support & Sales
-        teams across the globe
-        using the system  "
+box-para1: "Applications on-boarded in the clients IT eco-system for real-time monitoring"
-UImg1: "user"
+UImg1: "page-1"

-box-Head2: "10 Million"
+box-Head2: "416"
-box-para2: "Avg. monthly search
-            volumes helping us discover
-            the app experience"
+box-para2: "Man days of saving every quarter.
+Effort reduced by
+~22% for reporting"
-UImg2: "search"
+UImg2: "page-2"

-box-Head3: "28"
+box-Head3: "100%"
-box-para3: "System integrations
+box-para3: "Real-time insights
-            defining the adoption
-            in the client ecosystem"
+            provided all-the-time for
+            pro-active monitoring"
-UImg3: "user"
+UImg3: "page-3"

 cHead1: "Introduction"
-cContent1: "GOV is designed to mitigate high risk and high impact to orders booked by customers through various                channels and ensure high predictability on order delivery and fulfilling rich customer experience."
+cContent1: "India is a diverse country with a profound and rich history.
+With centuries of invasion and trading with foreign people, India has now become a cultural boiling pot of the sight, sound and people.
+With the country ushering in the new century by being at the edge of business and technology, the culture aspect is still deep rooted in the people who embrace and celebrate festivals with vigor. "

-SImg1: "group-3"
+SImg1: "xpe-data"

 SImg2: "/assets/img/caseStudy-service/group-4.png"

 cHead2: "Challenge"

-cContent2: "To enable the users to identify and release order holds in realtime.
-Design a view to correlate and establish data dependencies to take correction action."

-cContent3: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."
+cContent2: "Engineering teams need reliable insights & metrics to qualify and promote their enterprise applications into production system, enabling the business teams to run their daily operations."

+cContent3: "Measure performance of business-critical systems, build a collaborative engineering platform for different teams to participate and validate production ready applications."

 content_lists:

-    - cContent4: '-Establish 2 to 3 click approach for call to action'
+    - cContent4: '- Unification of a heterogeneous and hyper-complex eco-system'
+    - cContent4: '- Build interactive dashboards to deliver insights & metrics'
-    - cContent4: '-Navigating complex features in a single dashboard'
+    - cContent4: '- Build actionable intelligence in the dashboard'
-    - cContent4: '-Deliver insights to users to perform their actions'
+    - cContent4: '- Establish workﬂow orchestration & automation'
+    - cContent4: '- Modularize and establish correlation between different components'
+    - cContent4: '- Multi tool references for log analysis on engineering performance'

 cHead3: "Perceive"
-csubHead3: "Getting into the shoes of Bizops "
+csubHead3: "Understanding the problem"
-cContent5: "We partnered with in-house tech teams for an ice-breaker session with our customer.
-We spent time understanding their bizops, data dependencies, workgroup dependencies in the organization.
-Learnt few things about the performance issues in their current system."
-cContent6: "Our design senses, pushed us to group, structure & modularize every element of the discussion to create context on the problem statement & dependencies.
-What came-out as an outcome was magical!"
+cContent5: "Working with the IT teams, we understood application development is not the only activity the IT teams involve into.
+There are multiple supporting activities that need to get into the delivery process for promoting a production ready software."
+cContent6: "Our users were facing challenge in analyzing information from multiple sources, they wanted a single reference for monitoring and measuring the application performance.
+We were challenged to deliver a simple actionable engineering dashboard to configure, run & validate the application for performance and stability.
+We had do the following"

 content_lists1:

-    - cContent7: '- Personas acting on the system (Sales executive, Sales manager, Agents and admin)'
+    - cContent7: '- Identify personas acting on the system'
-    - cContent7: '- Entire flow of an order process'
+    - cContent7: '- Understand standard operating procedures on engineering activities '
-    - cContent7: '- User experience for multi-search features by categorizing 144 filters to 10 groups.'
-    - cContent7: '- Management of workflows created for order holds'
-    - cContent7: '- Micro views of order delay stages'
+    - cContent7: '- Understand multi system dependencies and integration pain-points'
-    - cContent7: '- Simplified solution for workforce orchestration'
+    - cContent7: '- Understand key metrics & visualization aspects for user friendliness'

-box-Head4: '60'
+box-Head4: '187'
-box-Head5: ' Seconds'
+box-Head5: 'apps'
-box-para4: 'Latency to perform an
-            action on Hold'
+box-para4: 'to be on-boarded in the clients IT eco-system for real-time monitoring'

 cHead4: "Output"
-cContent8: "Our discovery phase helped us to move from the concept stage to visualization.
-Though the transactions volume were high with multiple user types, we were able to nail the components required for the design iteration stages."
+cContent8: "Our discovery phase helped us to envision an interactive engineering platform and to orchestrate the product behavior for adoption by tech teams."

-SImg3: "gov-user-flow"
+SImg3: "LB-xpe-output"

 SImg4: "/assets/img/caseStudy-service/rectangle-2.png"
-SImg5: "people"
+SImg5: "xpe-data-02"

 SImg6: "bitmap1"
 SImg7: "group-5"